Indonesia Expands Land Seizures Across Mining Assets

 President Prabowo Subianto framed the campaign as the start of a longer arc, saying, “This is just the beginning.”

-Indonesia’s attorney general’s office cited orders for 22 miners to pay more than $1.7 billion to return what the government alleges are illegal gains.
+Indonesia’s attorney general’s office cited orders for 22 miners to pay more than $1.7 billion to return what the government alleges are illegal gains, the report said.
 That compares with about $560 million ordered across roughly four dozen palm companies.

 The campaign has also targeted downstream capacity, including a half dozen tin smelters, alongside land actions tied to nickel.
 Indonesia is described as the biggest nickel producer and a leading source of copper and tin, with commodities positioning raising the odds that domestic enforcement outcomes translate into global supply and pricing sensitivity.